jpata/hepaccelerate-cms/README.md

  - [x] on the fly luminosity calculation, golden JSON lumi filtering
  - [x] weighted histograms of muon, jet and event variables

-Not yet implemented:
+From original CMS C++ code (CPU only, not included in benchmark), via Python CFFI:

- - [ ] muon momentum Rochester corrections
+ - [x] muon momentum Rochester corrections
+ - [x] lepton scale factors
- - [ ] lepton scale factors
+ - [ ] btag scale factors

+Not yet implemented

  - [ ] in-situ training and evaluation of Higgs-to-bkg discriminators

-The analysis is carried out using a single script on a single machine, `tests/analyse_hmumu.py -a cache -a analyze --nthreads N (--use-cuda)`.
+The analysis is carried out using a single script on a single machine, `tests/hmm/analyse_hmumu.py -a cache -a analyze --nthreads N (--use-cuda)`.
 In order to be able to process a billion events in a few minutes, the first time the analysis is run, the branches that we will use are uncompressed and saved to local disk as numpy files.
 Without this optional caching step, the upper limit on the processing speed will be dominated by the CPU decompression of the ROOT TTree (first line `caching` in the tables).
 This means that the second time you run the analysis with reading the same branches, the decompression does not need to be done and we can achieve about 3-4x higher speeds.

 ### 2015 Macbook Pro, 35M events